kariuki-george/passport-jwt/README.md

 > >     > 3.
 GITHUB_CLIENT_ID
 > >     > 4.
 GOOGLE_CLIENT_SECRET
 > >     > 5.
 GOOGLE_CLIENT_ID
 > > 2.
-Add appropriate callbacks in the respective files
+Add appropriate callback_urls in the respective files
 > > 3.
 Navigate to app/auth/ and run node createKey.js to create the public and private keys
 > > 4.
 Go to topmost directory and run npm start/node index.js